David Campese: Rugby World Cup

 Following England's 1991 Rugby World Cup semi-final victory over Scotland in a tryless Test, Campese led a media campaign designating England as a boring rugby team.
-Campese said that if he played for England, he would insist on playing the flyhalf position because it would be the only way he could touch the ball.
-Campese is quoted as saying, 'I wouldn't play for England even if you paid me' and 'Playing that sort of boring stuff is a good way to destroy the image of the game.
-They're all so scared of losing over here they won't try anything.'
+He said that if he played for England, he would insist on playing the flyhalf position because it would be the only way he could touch the ball.
+He was quoted as saying, "I wouldn't play for England even if you paid me" and "Playing that sort of boring stuff is a good way to destroy the image of the game.
+They're all so scared of losing over here they won't try anything."
 He further added that 'England would never beat us in the World Cup because they are a bunch of Toffs, and we are convicts.'

-Australia won the 1991 World Cup Final by beating England 12–6.
-Campese did not have much "ball possession" in the final, as evidenced by the fact that Wallabies flyhalf Michael Lynagh touched the ball 17 times in the Test, compared to England flyhalf Rob Andrew, who touched the ball 41 times.
-However, four moments involving David Campese are often recorded in reports of the final.

-Campese came close to scoring a try in the early stages of the first half of the final.

-Australia scored their only try of the 1991 Rugby World Cup Final in the 26th minute.
-Campese's "chasing" played an indirect part in the lead-up to the Wallabies' first try.
-Australia scored moments later off a rolling maul.

 Campese was involved in the biggest controversy of the World Cup Final in the 69th minute.
 English flanker Peter Winterbottom attempted a pass to Campese's opposing winger Rory Underwood, who at that stage "may have had an overlap," when Campese knocked the ball forward.
 The referee ruled it a deliberate knock-on and awarded England a penalty."
 The English hooker, Brian Moore, thought the referee should have awarded a penalty try.

-In the final stages of the final, Campese was involved in a backline movement that nearly led to an English try.
+Campese was named Player of the Tournament, He was the tournament's equal leading try scorer along with Jean-Baptiste Lafond with six.
+French rugby newspaper Midi-Olimpique named him number one in its World Rugby Top 10.
+He was also voted the 1991 Australian Society of Rugby Writers Player of the Year, winning the award by a record margin by scoring 64 points, 39 points more than John Eales in second place with 25.
+Jack Pollard wrote that "it was the genius of David Campese that made Australia world champions."
+Australia's 1991 World Cup captain, Nick Farr-Jones, stated that without Campese, Australia might not have won the World Cup.